vzanlnx/gke-istio-observability/README.md

  ## 3. Setup Istio (with Jaeger and Kiali)

-  It's necessary to install the commandline from [Istio 1.9](https://istio.io/latest/docs/setup/getting-started/) in order to setup te service mesh structure.
+  It's necessary to install the command line from [Istio 1.9](https://istio.io/latest/docs/setup/getting-started/) in order to setup te service mesh structure.

  - The namespaces managed by Istio, should have the following labels: